John-Kingham/birds-beasts-fishes/README.md

 - The main menu is shown at the start of each game (a "game" consists of one round, and ends when a word has been guessed).
 - It has a heading with a thick border to separate it from any preceding text, and so the user knows they're being asked something important (the border is made of question marks).
 - Under the heading, the user is presented with options to play the game, read the instructions, or exit the game.
-- This is useful to users because it gives them an opportunity to read the instructions before playing a new round, or exiting if they don't want to play.
+- This feature is useful to users because it gives them an opportunity to read the instructions before playing a new round, or to exit if they don't want to play.

 ![Main menu](docs/images/main-menu.png)